animesh9807/animesh9807/README.md

 - 👋 Hi, I’m @animesh9807
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning web developement
-- 💞️ I’m looking to collaborate on machine learning
+- 💞️ I’m looking to collaborate on Gmail
 - 📫 How to reach me animeshkansal01@gmail.com

 <!---